 The Sennheiser MKE 400 Mobile kit costs $230, or 200 British pounds.
 It’s available to buy now through Sennheiser’s own online store, or through other Sennheiser dealers.

-Theis a comprehensive, high-quality, easy to use sound-recording system for your phone.
+The Sennheiser MKE 400 Mobile Kit is a comprehensive, high-quality, easy to use sound-recording system for your phone.
 Although it’s made for a smartphone, don’t think this means it’s basic, as all the features here help you record the best audio possible with your smartphone.